erroronline1/caro/readme.md

 * export a label for articles, e.g. traceable due to special_attention
     * only purchase members for processed articles
     * order number onclick with dialog like commission
-    * copy order number + dialog with entering delivery note number / consecuting number, vendor and article number hidden, passed to post like POST ./api/api.php/record/identifier/{appendDate}
+    * copy order number + dialog with entering delivery note number / consecuting number, date, vendor and article number hidden, passed to post like POST ./api/api.php/record/identifier/{appendDate}
     * chain vendor, article-number and the above to a qr-code with readable option
     * config.ini pdf label dimensions (35x85 dymo portrait mode)
 * order cancelling and deletion not allowed for group accounts